-2. Produce and deliver TWO OR MORE research communication products collectively involving components of Oral, Written, and Visual communication.
+2. Produce and deliver TWO OR MORE research communication products collectively involving components of Oral (O), Written (W), and Visual (V) communication.

-Your research communication products must be directly related to independent research conducted for your SU graduate program(s)* and must be directed to a non-specialist, “lay” audience.
+Your research communication products must be directly related to independent research conducted for your SU graduate program(s) or postdoctoral appointment* and must be directed to a non-specialist, “lay” audience.
 The audience may be defined more narrowly (e.g., middle school students), but not on the basis of subject expertise.
-Products may engage with the same general research (e.g., your dissertation), but the content and format must be significantly differentiated to reflect the context, mode of delivery, and audience (for example, you can’t write a blog post and then read it to record a podcast – you must adapt the material for each circumstance).
+Products may engage with the same general research (e.g., your dissertation), but the content and format must be significantly differentiated to reflect the context, mode of delivery, and audience (for example, you can’t write a blog post and then read it to record a podcast—you must adapt the material for each circumstance).